@masatomakino/threejs-shader-materials

 clipShadows: boolean

 Defines whether to clip shadows according to the clipping planes specified on this material.
-Default is false.

 false